-Students who are undecided but interested in pursuing a career in Computer Science should seek the advice of a departmental faculty advisor.
+Students who are undecided but interested in pursuing a career in Computer Science should seek the advice of the Volgenau School of Engineering Undergraduate Advising Coordinator.
 Sample schedules of the majors within the Volgenau School of Engineering are also available from each individual department.